AdobeDocs/experience-manager-65.fr-FR/help/sites-authoring/ci-analyze.md

 ---
-title: Analyse des performances de page
+title: Analyser les performances de page
 seo-title: Analyzing Page Performance
 description: Utilisez la page Content Insight pour analyser les performances de la page que vous créez.
 seo-description: Use the Content Insight page to analyze the performance of the page that you are authoring